Below is a fact sheet provided by FDA.

 - Explanatory Diagrams (Black & White) (PDF: 180KB)

 - Webinar on the Final Rule

 - Industry Call: Transcript (PDF: 60KB) and Audio (MP3, 5.36MB)

 May 26, 2016

 March 13, 2014

-Appendix 4 to Draft Qualitative Risk Assessment: Risk of Activity/Food Combinations for Activities (Outside the Farm Definition) Conducted in a Facility Co-Located on a Farm (PDF: 50KB) May 2016
+- Appendix 3 to Qualitative Risk Assessment: Risk of Activity/Food Combinations for Activities (Outside the Farm Definition) Conducted in a Facility Co-Located on a Farm (PDF: 50KB) May 2016

 Who is Covered?